Australasian Journal of Philosophy

 While there can be no guarantee which applies to every individual case, it is editorial policy to provide authors with timely decisions and helpful comments.
 Our team of referees often provide invaluable advice to help authors in improving their thoughts and their manner of communicating them, and we are grateful to referees for their efforts in this regard.

 The pressure of submissions is now such that a significant number of manuscripts are rejected after initial consideration by the editorial team without being sent to referees.
-In this sort of case comments are often brief, and limited to indicating a key weakness of the submission.
-It is hoped the quick turnaround compensates authors for less detailed comments.
+In this sort of case comments are by necessity brief, and limited to indicating a key weakness of the submission.
+It is hoped the quick turnaround may compensate authors for less detailed comments.

 Publication Priorities